Ziphil/Zenithal/README.md

 ```

 ### Changing Treatment of the Inner Text
-If the tag name ends with `~`, the inner text is treated as a textual data without any markup.
+If the tag name is suffixed with `~`, the inner text is treated as a textual data without any markup.
 It shows similar behaviour to CDATA sections in XML, but entity references are valid in the tag with `~`.
 ```
 \tag~<entity: &lt; \inner|attr="val"|<foo&gt;>